crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/test_environment.md

 sidebar_position: 10
 ---

-It is possible to deploy a minimalist test environment, which is useful :
+Youn need a test environment for several reasons:
- - to create new parsers or scenarios
+ - Creatation of new parsers or scenarios
- - to test new features
+ - Testing new features or in general
- - to try to showcase a bug or a corner-case
+ - Showcase a bug or a corner-case

 This can be done directly with the tarball of the release :

 ```bash
 wget https://github.com/crowdsecurity/crowdsec/releases/download/v1.3.0/crowdsec-release.tgz